Cloning systems and action operads: Action operads

 Note that the partial composition products $\circ_i$ are not group homomorphisms in general, that action operads are not assumed to be symmetric operads, and that they have no nullary operations.
 It follows from the axioms that the unit element $\id\in \G_1$ of the operad $\G_{\bullet}$ is precisely the unit $e_1$ of the group $\G_1$.
+Analogously, we will denote by $e_n$ the unit of the group $\G_n$.

-Observe that, both in a cloning system and in an action operad the group, $\G_n$ acts on the set $\{1,\ldots,n\}$ via the homomorphism $\pi_n$ for every $n$.
-If these maps $\pi$ are understood from the context, for $g\in \G_n$ we will write $g(i)$ instead of $\pi_n(g)(i)$.
+\begin{notat} Observe that, both in a cloning system and in an action operad, the group $\G_n$ acts on the set $\{1,\ldots,n\}$ via the homomorphism $\pi_n$ for every $n$.
+If these maps $\pi_n$ are understood from the context, for $g\in \G_n$ we will write $g(i)$ instead of $\pi_n(g)(i)$. \end{notat}

-Finally, note that an action operad with trivial $\pi$ is the same thing as a non-symmetric operad on groups.
+\begin{rem} Finally, note that an action operad with trivial $\pi$ is the same thing as a non-symmetric operad on groups. \end{rem}